 Departments seeking to hire candidates who are not U.S. citizens or permanent residents, and who seek employment in the U.S. under the terms of a temporary, nonimmigrant visa (i.e. H-1B), should be aware of the anti-discrimination provisions of the Immigration and Nationality Act (INA) (see 8U.S.C. §1324(b)).

-Citizenship status discrimination: protected individuals (U.S. citizens, permanent residents, and documented immigrants such as asylees and refugees) are not hired because of their real or perceived immigration or citizenship status, or because of their type of work authorization
+Protected individuals (U.S. citizens, permanent residents, and documented immigrants such as asylees and refugees) are not hired because of their real or perceived immigration or citizenship status, or because of their type of work authorization.

 Recruiters may ask the following questions during the pre-employment stage: